stap(1) — Linux manual page

 Probe points may be wildcarded, grouped, or listed in preference

-syntax and semantics are listed on the stapprobes(3stap) manual
+tax and semantics are listed on the stapprobes(3stap) manual page.

 The probe handler is interpreted relative to the context of each